Table of Contents

 </style>

-This will override the current icon.
-You might also need to configure the background-position
+This overrides the current icon.
+You may also need to adjust background-position

 Fixed Header